Casting Data

 Example 4: In customer management, pricing information like subscription fees or credit balances may require precise formatting, especially when dealing with decimal values.

-Display customer credit balances with two decimal points.
+Display order amount with two decimal points.

 SQL Query: